JacksonBurns/fastprop/paper/paper.md

 [02/22/2024 08:17:34 PM fastprop.cli.fastprop_cli] INFO: Total elapsed time: 0:10:48.739306 -->

 ### ESOL
-First described in 2004 [@esol] and has since become a critically important benchmark for QSPR/molecular proeprty prediction studies.
+First described in 2004 [@esol] and has since become a critically important benchmark for QSPR/molecular property prediction studies.
 The dataset includes molecular structure for approximately 1.1k simple organic molecules are their corresponding experimentally measured free energy of solvation.
 This property is a classic target of QSPR studies and is especially well suited for `fastprop`.

 The CMPNN [@cmpnn] model, a derivative of Chemprop, is used for comparison.
 The performance values are _not_ those from the original paper but instead the _corrected_ results shown on the CMPNN GitHub page [@cmpnn_amended_results].
 These numbers are the average and standard deviation across 5 repetitions, each including 5-fold cross validation (60/20/20 random split), for a total of 25 models.
-`fastprop` performance is reported using the same split sizes across 8 repetitions _without_ cross validation; increasing the number of repeitions further did not meaningfully change model performance.
+`fastprop` performance is reported using the same split sizes across 8 repetitions _without_ cross validation; increasing the number of repetitions further did not meaningfully change model performance.

 `fastprop` achieves an RMSE of 0.643 $\pm$ 0.048 trailing the CMPNN at 0.547 $\pm$ 0.011 but matching Chemprop at 0.665 $\pm$ 0.052.
 The same pattern from previous benchmarks is repeated - `fastprop` matches the performance of generic learned representation approaches but is outperformed by bespoke modeling techniques.
-In this case the CMPNN has been designed to perform better on these benchmark datasets specfically and at an increased cost in both execution time and complexity.
+In this case the CMPNN has been designed to perform better on these benchmark datasets specifically and at an increased cost in both execution time and complexity.
 <!-- [02/22/2024 10:40:29 PM fastprop.fastprop_core] INFO: Displaying validation results:
                      count         mean           std       min       25%       50%         75%           max
 validation_mse_loss    8.0     0.095556      0.021735  0.071144  0.084887  0.090992    0.098194      0.144221